Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

 311 is NYC’s indispensable government and nonemergency services line.
 The 311 Web site and phone agents advise calling 911 if witnessing a crash in progress.
 Neither appear to have information about what to do afterwards, nor about the existence of No-Fault and MVAIC insurance.

-As of October 2011, the 311 Web site did not include easily accessible guidance for car crash victims.
+As of April 2014, the 311 Web site did not include easily accessible guidance for car crash victims.
+There were no entries for bicycle or pedestrian accident, or for hit and run.

-(A spokesperson for 311 could not confirm that such information wasn’t available somewhere in the department’s vast Web site.
+(Back in October 2011, spokesperson for 311 could not confirm that such information wasn’t available somewhere in the department’s vast Web site.
 But he added, “To the extent that we can make the site more accessible, we want to do that.”
-Here’s hoping the department will link to NycCarAccident.net.)
+Here’s hoping the department will some day link to NycCarAccident.net.)

 Pedestrian Information